bmonews2018/info/en-US/info/seafarer.md

 **B: Get in touch with employers:**

-- Handle invitations from Companies and Ship Owners
+- Handle invitations from companies and shipowners
-- Send your CV and scans of marine documents directly to Companies' email
+- Send your CV and scans of marine documents directly to companies' email
 - Adjust your effective date and desired salary

 **C: Social Networking:**

 - Connect with your fellow sea mates
-- Instant Messaging
+- Instant messaging
 - Following hot topics, location tag and news feeds

 **D: Company Reviews:**

-- Reviewing & Provide feedbacks on your favorite maritime companies
+- Reviewing & provide feedbacks on your favorite maritime companies

 ### 1.3.
-What is the relationship between Crewing Online and Marine Online?
+What is the relationship between "Crewing Online" and "Marine Online"?

-Crewing Online is an integrated e-commerce online platform under Marine Online, Crewing Online offers comprehensive global crewing services that brings seafarers, ship-owners and manning agencies together.
-Marine Online (MOL) has more service coverage, including chartering, shipping supply, port agency, bunkering, marine insurance and ship SNP besides crewing services.
+"**Crewing Online**" is an integrated e-commerce online platform under "**Marine Online**", "**Crewing Online**" offers comprehensive global crewing services that brings seafarers, ship-owners and manning agencies together. "**Marine Online**" (**MOL**) has more service coverage, including chartering, shipping supply, port agency, bunkering, marine insurance and ship SNP besides crewing services.

 ### 1.4.
-How can I contact Crewing Online?
+How can I contact "Crewing Online"?

-You may contact Crewing Online by this email : [customercare@emarineonline.com](mailto:customercare@emarineonline.com)
+You may contact "**Crewing Online**" by this email : [customercare@emarineonline.com](mailto:customercare@emarineonline.com)

  [Back to Top](seafarer#)

 ---

 #### 2. CVS AND JOBS

 ### 2.1.
 Is there a fee to use your app and post my CV?